 6 Reasons to Get a Mammogram

-A mammogram is a type of x-ray specifically designed to look at the breast while checking for signs of breast cancer.
+A mammogram is a specialized x-ray for breast examination, used to detect signs of breast cancer.

 A mammogram is the most reliable way to detect cancer early on, and this is important, because breast cancer is easier to successfully treat before it’s spread.